 For clients interested in returning to school, our simulated “Dorm U” college classes offer a safe, supported, and structured place to start.* The goal of this program is to help clients build the momentum, confidence, and skills necessary to succeed in the college or graduate classroom.

-- Courses provide all aspects of matriculated coursework without the high-stakes pressure, offering the skill-building required for successful college class engagement and completion.
+- Provides all aspects of matriculated coursework without the high-stakes pressure, offering the skill-building required for successful college class engagement and completion.